MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 ms.custom: seodec18
 ---

-# API implementation
+# Web API implementation

 A carefully designed RESTful web API defines the resources, relationships, and navigation schemes that are accessible to client applications.
 When you implement and deploy a web API, you should consider the physical requirements of the environment hosting the web API and the way in which the web API is constructed rather than the logical structure of the data.
 This guidance focuses on best practices for implementing a web API and publishing it to make it available to client applications.
-For detailed information about web API design, see [API design guidance](/azure/architecture/best-practices/api-design).
+For detailed information about web API design, see [Web API design](./api-design.md).

 ## Processing requests